gavinsawyer/ngx-firebase-web-authn/README.md

 `% firebase deploy --only functions`
 ### Using functions
-For the browser to reach your functions, modify your `firebase.json` to add the following `rewrites` to the `hosting` object of each app where you'd like to use ngxFirebaseWebAuthn.
+For the browser to reach ngxFirebaseWebAuthn, modify your `firebase.json` to include a rewrite on each app where you'd like to use passkeys.
 ```json
 {
   "hosting": [